Ronnie Wood: Personal life

 Wood has been frank about his struggle with alcoholism; although reports between 2003 and 2006 had indicated that he had been sober since the Rolling Stones' 2002–03 tour, in June 2006 it was reported that he was entering rehab following a spell of increased alcohol abuse.
 Jagger was supportive of his sobriety efforts, though Richards was initially sceptical.
 By July 2008, ITN reported that Wood had checked himself into rehab a total of six times, the last time being before the wedding of his daughter, Leah.
 He had plans once again for a seventh admission.
 Wood also took up stamp collecting as part of his alcoholism rehab.

 In July 2008, he left his wife for Katia Ivanova, whom he had met in a London club.
 Wood checked into rehab again on 16 July 2008.
 Jo Wood filed for divorce, which was granted in 2009, though they remained friends.
 On 3 December 2009, Wood was arrested over assault "in connection with a domestic incident".
 He was cautioned for this offence on 22 December 2009.

 On 21 December 2012, Wood married Sally Humphreys, the owner of a theatre production company, 31 years his junior.
-Their twin girls, named Gracie Jane and Alice Rose, were born on Monday 30 May 2016, just before Ronnie Wood's 69th birthday on 1 June 2016.
+Their twin girls, named Gracie Jane and Alice Rose, were born on 30 May 2016, just before Ronnie Wood's 69th birthday on 1 June 2016.

 Wood was diagnosed with lung cancer in 2017, necessitating the partial removal of one of his lungs.
 He said he refused chemotherapy because he did not want to lose his hair.
 Wood was diagnosed with an aggressive small-cell cancer in 2020 and, following treatment at Royal Marsden Hospital in west London, subsequently announced the diagnosis and the "all-clear" by his doctors in April 2021.

 Amid the COVID-19 lockdowns in 2020, Wood shared a message on social media aimed at encouraging others unable to attend Alcoholics Anonymous meetings to stay sober.
 In 2025, he stated he had been "clean and serene" for 15 years, and smoke-free for 9 years.

 On 12 October 2025, Wood was a guest on BBC Radio 4 Desert Island Discs and chose as his luxury items artists' materials and his harmonica.
 He also recalled his sadness at losing his childhood sweetheart, Stephanie de Court, on 31 May 1964 in a car accident on the eve of his seventeenth birthday.
 In his 2007 autobiography Ronnie, he wrote that her death, alongside her two friends, contributed to his subsequent alcohol addiction, as his way of dealing with the grief.

 He is a fan of English EFL Championship football club West Bromwich Albion.